 Names of journals should be abbreviated in the style used in Index Medicus.

 Dunn JM.
 A large mesenteric cyst complicating pregnancy.
 JAMA 1967; 200: 1129-1131.

 Standard journal article using DOI; articles published online in advance without volume, issue, or page number.
 The DOI will remain valid and allow an article to be tracked even after its allocation to an issue:

 Furuya R, Takahashi R, Furuya S, et al. Is urethritis accompanied by seminal vesculitis?
 Int.
 J. Urol.
 Published online: 12 May 2009;DOI:10.1111/j.1442-2042.2009.02314.x.

 Rock JA, Thompson JD (eds) Te Linde's Operative Gynecology, 8th ed.
 Philadelphia: Lippincott-Raven, 1996.

 Chapter in a Book

-Lindheimer MD, Katz AL. Fluid and electroytes metabolism in normal and abnormal pregnancy.
-In: Arieff AL, DeFronzo RA (eds) Fluid, Electrolytes, and Acid Base Disorders, 2nd edn.
-New York: Churchill Livingstone, 1995; 839-875.
+Lindheimer MD, Katz AL. Fluid and electrolytes metabolism in a normal and abnormal pregnancy.
+In: Arieff AL, DeFronzo RA (eds) Fluid, Electrolytes, and Acid-Base Disorders, 2nd eds.
+New York: Churchill Livingstone, 1995; 839-875

 Morse SS.
 Factors in the emergence of infectious diseases.
 Emerg.
 Infect.
 Dis.
 (Serial online).
 1995 Jan-Mar; 1(1):(24 screens).
 [Cited 5 Jun 1996.]
 Available from URL: (xxx)